alexmmeyer/alexmmeyer/README.md

 https://www.openwaterinsights.com/

 A Python app built from scratch to bring more structure, visibility, and better rankings to open water swimming.
 The methodology I developed was later adopted by World Aquatics.
+It hasn't been updated since World Aquatics implemented their version of my system; however, I do plan to spruce this up eventually when I have more free time.

 ### PowderScout
 https://powderscout.com/